ansible/ansible/docs/docsite/rst/become.rst

 Ansible will attempt to run a process as an administrator and fall back to a limited token if that fails.

-Ways to become with an admin tokena are:
+Ways to become with an admin token are:

 * Set the ``become_user`` to the default local ``Administrator`` account.
 This account is not any user that is a member of the local Administrators group